 Mindfulness, as described by mindful.org, is the art of being present.

-Being fully present and aware in what you are doing in the current moment.
+Being fully present and aware of what you are doing in the current moment.
 It is using our senses to be aware of thoughts, feelings, body sensations and the environment.

 Lives are so busy.
 So often we are busy missing the moments by focussing on the future or looking back at the past.
 Life is passing us by.
 Mindfulness is choosing how to show up in life, therefore mindfulness helps us stay connected to the present.